The 14 Biggest Mistakes in Repricing

 Running Out Of Stock

-Going out of stock isn’t technically a repricing error, but it’s still a problem for Amazon sellers.
+Going out of stock isn’t technically in the list of common repricing mistakes, nevertheless it still is a problem for Amazon sellers.
 If you don’t have any inventory to sell, you won’t be able to win the Buy Box, and you won’t be able to make any sales.

 Repricing is no longer useful in this case.
-Furthermore, running out of stock has a negative effect on Amazon BSR rating, and recovering takes time.
+Moreover, running out of stock has a negative effect on Amazon Best Seller Rank rating, which takes time to “heal.”

 Traditionally, Amazon repricing has become a so-called “race to the bottom,” in which sellers lower their rates to stay ahead of the competition.
 Naturally, if you don’t keep a close eye on your spending, this technique won’t work.